nodejs/node/doc/api/perf_hooks.md

 -->

 * {number}

+> Note: This property is an extension by Node.js.
+It is not available in Web
+> browsers.

 When `performanceEntry.entryType` is equal to `'gc'`, the `performance.kind` property identifies the type of garbage collection operation that occurred.